-- Broadcast assisted configuration through an MHP application - User selects the mobile link provider from a menu. - In the following diagrams, fields in have to be filled in by User, fields in are auto-filled. - User will also need a feed-back on signal strength to identify connection issues.
+- Broadcast assisted configuration through an MHP application - User selects the mobile link provider from a menu. - In the following diagrams, fields in have to be filled in by User, fields in - User will also need a feed-back on signal strength to identify connection issues.